kevinnclas/2022FIFAWorldCup-DataAnalysis/README.md

 I tried to provide insights and findings that highlight the key trends and patterns from the tournament in an article.
 You can find the article [here](https://kevinnclas.github.io/articles/world-cup.html).

-Whether you're a fan of football or simply interested in data analysis, this project is for you!
+Whether you're a fan of football or simply interested in data analysis, do not hesitate to explore this project!